tefkah/thesis-writing/A Space Is Just a Set with some Structure.md

 ctime: 20210507132839
 ---

-# A space is just a set with some structure
+# A Space Is Just a Set with some Structure

 The word **space** in mathematics always confused me, but I think that you can think of a space as just a [[Set]] with some structure.